Lanthanide

+In the periodic table, they fill the 4f orbitals.
+Lutetium (element 71) is also sometimes considered a lanthanide, despite being a d-block element and a transition metal.

 The informal chemical symbol Ln is used in general discussions of lanthanide chemistry to refer to any lanthanide.
 All but one of the lanthanides are f-block elements, corresponding to the filling of the 4f electron shell.
-Lutetium is a d-block element (thus also a transition metal), and on this basis its inclusion has been questioned; however, it (as well as scandium and yttrium in group 3) behaves similarly to the other 14.
+Lutetium is a d-block element (thus also a transition metal), and on this basis its inclusion has been questioned; however, like its congeners scandium and yttrium in group 3, it behaves similarly to the other 14.
+The term rare-earth element or rare-earth metal is often used to include the stable group 3 elements Sc, Y, and Lu in addition to the 4f elements.
 All lanthanide elements form trivalent cations, Ln3+, whose chemistry is largely determined by the ionic radius, which decreases steadily from lanthanum (La) to lutetium (Lu).

-These elements are called lanthanides because the elements in the series are chemically similar to lanthanum.
-Since "lanthanide" means "like lanthanum", it has been argued that lanthanum cannot logically be a lanthanide, but the International Union of Pure and Applied Chemistry (IUPAC) acknowledges its inclusion based on common usage.

 In presentations of the periodic table, the f-block elements are customarily shown as two additional rows below the main body of the table.
-This convention is entirely a matter of aesthetics and formatting practicality; a rarely used wide-formatted periodic table inserts the 4f and 5f series in their proper places, as parts of the table's sixth and seventh rows (periods).
+This convention is entirely a matter of aesthetics and formatting practicality; a rarely used wide-formatted periodic table inserts the 4f and 5f series in their proper places, as parts of the table's sixth and seventh rows (periods), respectively.

-The 1985 IUPAC "Red Book" (p.
-45) recommends using "lanthanoid" instead of "lanthanide", as the ending "-ide" normally indicates a negative ion.
-However, owing to wide current use, "lanthanide" is still allowed.